lsst-dm/dmtn-090/index.rst

 .. note::
    QServ also supports an async query mode.
 We should investigate this to determine where it fits in with our plans.
-Inevitably we will have to gather the results, and put them in a VO compliant format.
+Inevitably we will have to gather the results, and put them in an IVOA-compliant format.

 .. note::
    We need to figure out how to properly impersonate the user making